jowusu837/LaraSurvey/readme.md

 You should be good to go.
 Run ``php artisan serve`` to get the inbuilt web server started and enjoy!

 ## Testing
 This is the same as you have it in the Laravel docs.
 Like I said, the emphasis here is on sticking to best practices.
 Of course you should still look at the tests, I'm sure you will learn a thing or two there.
 To run the tests, run ``phpunit`` from your project root.
-For more information on testing (https://laravel.com/docs/5.8/testing)[checkout the Laravel docs]
+For more information on testing (checkout the laravel docs) [https://laravel.com/docs/5.8/testing]

 ## Contributing